evgeniums/cpp-validator/README.md

 The library is suitable for both *post-validation* and *pre-validation*. *Post-validation* stands for validating the object that is already populated with the data. *Pre-validation* stands for validating the data before writing it to the object.
 The same validator declaration can be used in both cases.

-There are a lot of options for validator extension and customization.
+There are a lot of options for `cpp-validator` extension and customization.
 During validation a text report describing an error can be constructed.
 Reports can be widely customised and translated to supported languages.

 The library was tested with *Clang*, *GCC* and *MSVC* compilers that support *C\++14* or *C\++17* standards.
 Tested operating systems include *Linux*, *Windows*, *macOS*, *iOS* and *Android* platforms.